The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Experiments

 \textbf{Case Overview.} In this case, the agent is tasked with answering factual questions based on the content of an attached document.
 The user provides a text file containing an internal memo and asks two specific questions regarding updated operational details.
 According to the system instructions, the agent is expected to read the document using the provided tool and extract the relevant information needed to answer the questions directly.
 The agent follows this process by invoking the text-reading tool, analyzing the retrieved content, and producing the final answers.

-\textbf{Attribution Results.} The attribution scores indicate that the agent’s final response is primarily influenced by two components in the execution trajectory.
-The highest attribution is assigned to the user request that explicitly specifies the questions to be answered, which defines the information requirements for the task.
-The tool invocation result that reads the attached document receives the second-highest attribution score.
-For sentence level, in the user request component, the sentences asking for two primary questions, i.e., the new safe combination and the new meeting point receive the highest attribution scores.
-Within the tool output component, the lines stating “The secure safe combination has been changed to: 7-2-9-4” and “the meeting point is no longer the library, it has been moved to the ‘Blue Lagoon Cafe’” are assigned the strongest attribution, directly corresponding to the information used in the final answer.
+\textbf{Attribution Results.} The attribution scores indicate that the agent’s final response is primarily influenced by two components in the trajectory.
+The highest attribution is assigned to the user request (\textbf{Step 1}) that explicitly specifies the questions to be answered, which defines the information requirements for the task.
+The tool invocation result (\textbf{Step 3}) that reads the attached document also receives a high attribution score.
+For sentence level, in \textbf{Step 1}, the sentences asking for two primary questions receive the highest attribution scores.
+Within the \textbf{Step 3}, the lines stating \textit{``The secure safe combination has been changed to: 7-2-9-4''} and \textit{``the meeting point...has been moved to the `Blue Lagoon Cafe' ''} are assigned the strongest attribution, directly corresponding to the information used in the final answer.

 \textbf{Discussion.} The attribution results reveal a well-structured and transparent decision pattern, where the agent’s response is grounded in the relevant information extracted from the document by the tool.
 This case demonstrates an appropriate and reliable use of tool interaction, and shows how agentic attribution can be used to verify that an agent’s output is reliable and traceable to explicit evidence, thereby supporting user trust in document-based agent behaviors.